+An explanation-node should be interpreted as \emph{an} explanation for why the parent node's atom is valid and its children's atoms should be interpreted as the atoms that \emph{all} must be valid for an explanation to be valid (this structure is a a variant of the classic AND/OR-tree).

+The tree is constructed using only valid SLD-refutations, which ensures that the tree is finite and that the atom of every node is valid \footnote{Validity, when the atom contains variables, requires that at least one assignment of the variables is valid}.

+\begin{example} To illustrate the process we now introduce a case that uses the paragraphs of the law encoded in the previous section.
+This case is also used for showcasing the interface in Section~\ref{sec:interface}.

-In this section we again use a running example, this time a real case from traffic law related to the paragraph discussed in the previous section.
-The case in question regards a woman tailgating a patrol officer, then overtaking the patrol officer on a road where overtaking is not allowed, and refusing the patrol officer's request to pull over~\cite{domsag}.
-The overtaking occurs at 15:15, and there are both a sign and road markings stating that overtaking is not allowed.
-For privacy reasons, certain details of the case are anonymized, so the woman is referred to as the \rules{defendant}, her car as \rules{car1}, and the road as \rules{road1}.
-For the sake of simplicity we focus only on the illegal overtaking.
+The case regards a person overtaking a patrol officer on a road where passing is not allowed~\cite{domsag}.
+The overtaking occurs at 15:15, and there are both a sign and road markings stating that passing is not allowed.
+For privacy reasons, certain details of the case are anonymized, so the person is referred to as the \rules{driver}, their car as \rules{car}, and the road as \rules{road}.

 The facts of the cases can be encoded as: